This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Projects table

-The Projects table lists the projects deployed on the Convertigo server.
+The Projects table lists projects deployed on the Convertigo Server.

 This section is separated in the following paragraphs: